 “I knew ya was too good a musician to not be a pro.
 You’s in False Gods, huh?”

 I just hang my head.
 Tom looks confused.
-We’re not supposed to let anyone know who we really are.
-I’ve blown our cover.
+We are not supposed to let anyone know who we really are.
+I have blown our cover.

 “Whateva happened after that show, ya blew away Skynyrd.
 No one’s heard of y’all since.”